-Co-operation in the field of youth policy between the Council of Europe and the state authority responsible for the implementation of youth policy in Ukraine began in the late 1990s.
-The co-operation reached a peak in October 2008 when the Council of Europe held the 8th Conference of European Ministers responsible for Youth in Kyiv, with the support of the Ministry of Ukraine for Family, Youth and Sports.
+Co-operation between the Council of Europe and the state authority responsible for the implementation of youth policy in Ukraine began in the late 1990s.
+The co-operation reached a peak in October 2008 when the Council of Europe held the 8th Conference of European Ministers responsible for youth which took place in Kyiv, with the support of the Ministry of Ukraine for Family, Youth and Sports.

-Meeting of the Management Committee Framework Programme on Co-operation in the field of Youth Policy in 2016-2020, between the Council of Europe and the Ministry of Youth and Sports of Ukraine Ministry of Youth and Sport was held in Kyiv, from 3-4 March 2016 and resulted in Revised Action Plan for 2016-2017.
+The Framework Programme on Co-operation in the field of Youth Policy was part of the Council of Europe Action Plan on Ukraine.
+On 3 and 4 March 2016 a meeting of the Management Committee Framework Programme on Co-operation in the field of Youth Policy in 2016-2020, between the Council of Europe and the Ministry of Youth and Sports of Ukraine Ministry of Youth and Sport was held in Kyiv, and resulted in Revised Action Plan for 2016-2017.

-As a follow-up to the CMJ, the European Youth Foundation opened a special call for pilot projects in Ukraine.
+As a follow-up to the Joint Council on Youth decision, the European Youth Foundation opened a special call for pilot projects in Ukraine.

 - The Youth policy review was concluded and its results presented in March 2013 (for more information about the reform, consult A roadmap for reform: Youth Policy in Ukraine).

 - “50-50” course including the training activities on human rights education, youth participation and youth policy with youth leaders and civil servants are carrying out from 2012.

 - The Study visits to European Youth Center in Strasburg and training seminars for Ukrainian youth experts and Youth workers were organised in December 2014 (and would be repeated in 2016 and 2019).

 - Ukraine has responded positively to the call for setting up a national No Hate Speech Movement campaign.
 A national committee has been set up.
 The campaign in Ukraine has been remarkably creative despite very limited resources.